Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 - Substitute rosemary with: Dried oregano, thyme or Italian seasoning substitute.

 - No fresh herbs?
-Still make this Instant Pot chicken and potatoes recipe.
+Still make this Instant Pot chicken recipe.
 It will be good without them as well.

-- Creamy: Some readers have added heavy cream at the end after cooking for a delicious creamy chicken stew.
+- Creamy: Some readers have added heavy cream at the end after cooking.

 - Fresh greens: Kale or spinach not only add nutritional value but a pop of color.